Topic: ETFs

 Traditional ETFs practice this “passive” fund management, in contrast to the “active” management that conventional mutual funds provide at much higher costs.
 Traditional ETFs stick with this passive management—they follow the lead of the sponsor of the index (for example, Standard & Poors).
 Sponsors of stock indexes do from time to time change the stocks that make up the index, but generally only when the market weighting of stocks change.
 They don’t attempt to pick and choose which stocks they think have the best prospects.

 This traditional, passive style also keeps turnover very low, and that in turn keeps trading costs for your ETF investment down.
 It also supports our guidance that trying to time the market to determine when to buy ETFs is an unnecessary and fruitless exercise.
+Learning how to know when to buy an etf is a valuable skill for investors.

 When to buy ETFs

 Some investors decide when to buy an ETF with the help of technical analysis.
+Knowing how to know when to buy an etf using technical analysis can be useful.

 Technical analysis is a useful tool, in deciding when to buy ETFs, but only if you recognize it as one of many tools.
 Before making any recommendations or transactions in client accounts, I always look at a chart.
 However, I don’t look at the chart for a prediction of what’s going to happen.
 I look to see if the pattern on the chart seems to support the view I’ve formed of the stock based on its finances and other fundamental factors.